Nova-Haven/CrackedCoder/README.md

-# CrackCode - Invisible AI-Powered Interview Assistant
+# CrackedCoder - Invisible AI-Powered Interview Assistant

 A powerful, completely invisible AI tool for solving Coding questions during technical interviews.
 The tool runs 100% undetectably in the background - no screen recording or monitoring software can identify its presence.